 (k) Acquisitions of Subsidiaries or Businesses.
-The Trust will not acquire (i) any Subsidiary or (ii) any business, or enter into any agreement under which it may be or become bound to acquire any such subsidiary, shares or business, other than as contemplated by Section of the Trust Agreement.
+The Trust will not acquire (i) any Subsidiary or (ii) any business, or enter into any agreement under which it may be or become bound to acquire any such subsidiary, shares or business, other than as contemplated by Section [ ] 2.03 of the Trust Agreement.

-(l) Restriction on Payment of Dividends, Etc.    Trust will not declare or pay, directly or indirectly, any dividends or make any other distribution, or other amounts whether in cash or otherwise, on any member interests of the Trust.
+(l) Restriction on Payment of Dividends, Etc.    The Except as provided in the Trust Agreement, the Trust will not declare or pay, directly or indirectly, any dividends or make any other distribution, or other amounts whether in cash or otherwise, on any member interests of the Trust.

 (m) Investments.
 The Trust will not own any interest in any share, equity related investment or investment security other than Permitted Investments and the Class B Interest.